Homeowners insurance policy endorsements

 Valuables coverage

 While it’s standard for home insurance policies to cover stolen or damaged property up to a dedicated amount, that amount may not always be enough.
-Consider insuring expensive possessions, like jewelry and high-end electronics, with additional coverage limits.
+You might consider insuring expensive possessions, like jewelry and high-end electronics, with additional coverage limits.
 Due to these items’ higher value, a standard policy may only cover up to a fraction of their cost.
 With a scheduled personal property coverage endorsement, you can add specific items at their full value.

 Learn more here: Guide to scheduled personal property insurance.